 Monday through Thursday: 9am-1pm, 1pm-5pm, 5pm-9pm, 9am-5pm, 1pm-9pm

-*All Interns must commit to at least one evening AND/OR Saturday shift per week.
-Total hours including training must be 19.5 hours per week.
+* All interns must commit to at least one evening per week but cannot schedule themselves for more than 8 hours on a given day.
+Signing up for a Saturday time slot is highly appreciated.
+The total of preferred hours including training should add up to at least 20 hours per week.
 We do our best to accommodate Interns preferences but because of limited office space, we may not be able to give you your first choices.

 The Chicago School of Professional Psychology offers a generous compensation and benefits package, as well as the opportunity to work for a leader in the field of education.
 Some of our key benefits include: generous paid time-off, medical and dental coverage, company-paid life and disability insurance, retirement plan with employer contribution, multiple flexible spending accounts (FSA), tuition reimbursement, professional development, and regular employee appreciation events.